-Prior to conducting the evaluation, Omega will ensure the process meets the needs of the client as well as any banks, lenders, or attorneys involved.
+Prior to conducting the evaluation, Omega will ensure the goals of the project are understood and will design the scope of work to meet the needs of the client as well as any banks, lenders, or attorneys involved.

 Depending on what was discovered in the initial Phase I ESA, a Phase II may require any of the following investigations to test for a variety of contaminants on a site:

 - Surface water sampling

 - Soil vapor sampling